-For more information about the residency appeal process, you may contact our Residency Officer:
+For more information about the residency appeal process, you may contact any of our Admissions Counselors:

 South Carolina Residency Law: Click here for the entire South Carolina Residency Law which determines rates of tuition and fees if you require more information than the following excerpt:

 Determination of Rates of Tuition and Fees / Chapter 112 South Carolina Code of Laws